stefan6419846/pip-licenses-lib/README.md

 ## Differences to pip-licenses

-Changes compared to the original version:
+Changes compared to original version as of release 5.0.0 (newer releases of *pip-licenses* have changed/fixed some of these):

   * Use `dataclasses.dataclass` instead of a dictionary for each package information result.
   * Remove all output/rendering functionality.